-Three of them most common (but not only) ways of looking at normative ethics include rule based, character (virtue) based or consequence (outcome) based.
+Three of the most common (but not only) ways of looking at normative ethics include rule, character (virtue) and consequence (outcome) based theries.

 Outside of normative ethics we have descriptive (just describing what people consider right or wrong) and applied (what we should do in a specific situation or type of situation).
-I will be writing about normative ethics for the most part.
-Often when people talk about ethics they may be referring to descriptive or applied so it is important to make this distinction.
+For the most part I spend my time thinking about normative ethics but often when people talk about ethics they are referring to descriptive or applied ethics so it is important to make this distinction.

-Under character based theories we ask do people have or encourage these or other virtues or characteristics.
-This is how we judge if what they are doing is right or wrong.
+Under character based theories we ask, “do people have or encourage these or other virtues or characteristics.
 The right action is the one that the virtuous person would do in that specific situation.